sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ![XKCD long passprhases](https://imgs.xkcd.com/comics/password_strength.png)

-### Setting the number of transform rounds by benchmark
+### Choosing a key derivation function and setting the number of transform rounds by benchmark

 Another way we'll want to make our KeePass database a bit more secure is to increase the number of "transform rounds" needed to be performed for every master password guess.